 Available for purchase on our website here.

 At the Kiosk : Three options are available at the kiosk using a credit card.
-Purchase a One-Way for $3.50 for a single trip up to 30 minutes, a Multi-Stop for a bank of 300 minutes that can be used in any increment over one year, or a Jumper Plan which is an unlimited number of rides lasting 30 minutes or less within a 24 hour period.
+Purchase a One-Way for $4.50 for a single trip up to 30 minutes, a One Day which is an unlimited number of rides lasting 30 minutes or less within a 24 hour period, or purchase a Three Day which is an unlimited number of rides lasting 30 minutes or less for three days.
 For each rental purchased at the kiosk, a code to unlock the bike will be distributed after your purchase is finalized.
 Take the code to any dock with an available bike and unlock the bike.

-Online or through the App: Three membership options (The Sprinter, The Cruiser , Free Spirit) are available Online and through the PBSC App using a credit or debit card.
+Online or through the App: Two membership options (The Sprinter, The Cruiser) are available Online and through the PBSC App using a credit or debit card.
 Subscriptions purchased online will include a Key Card that will allow the member to bypass the kiosk by unlocking a bike directly from a Bike dock in a matter of seconds.

 Payment can be made with VISA, MasterCard, JCB, Diners or Discover.
-No prepaid cards will be accepted.
-American Express not accepted.
+For unbanked options please visit our page here for more info.

 Currently we only offer online memberships.
 In order to become a member, you must have a valid email address as well as a credit or debit card.
 If you don't have internet access, all 50 libraries of the Hawaii State Public Library System provide access to free internet computers for patrons with a valid library card and PIN (free!).
 Internet computers may be reserved online or used on a walk-in basis.
 Otherwise, you can still use the system by purchasing a One-Way or Multi-Stop at any HIBIKE Kiosk.